-It was the first time Chavez spoke publicly about the possibility of a successor -- a shocking admission from a man who looms larger than life in Venezuela and in Latin American politics.
+It was the first time Chavez had spoken publicly about the possibility of a successor – a shocking subject from a man who looms larger than life in Venezuela and in Latin American politics.

 “It’s absolutely necessary, absolutely vital that I undergo a new operation,” said Chavez.